ohiggins/DLC_MK7/README.md

 * Final Code

 ## Known Issues
-1. Alarms need to be set each time and are not reoccuring.
-They should be considered a "single shot" This is possible but the alarms need to be reset after each change.
-2. On "No Packet yet error" need to output to 7 seg "err"
+1. On "No Packet yet error" need to output to 7 seg "err"

 ## Pin assignments
 ###C++ Arduino Code=Markings on Wemos